 There are many outdoor seating designs, so you can easily find a style that complements your interior restaurant or business.
-Find dining sets in different colors or wood finishes, as well as different materials such as metal, plastic and faux wood.
+Find dining sets in different colors or wood finishes, as well as different materials such as metal and plastic.

 4. Make Spaces More Comfortable Using Shade

 Your outdoor space and your customers are susceptible to the elements.
 One of the biggest elements you should be courteous of is the sun, especially in locations that receive a lot of sunshine.
 You don’t want customers to have an uncomfortable experience because of squinting or sunburns.

 Keep your customers comfortable by providing protection with commercial umbrellas.
 When your customers are comfortable, they’re more likely to visit your restaurant again or stay for longer periods of time, resulting in higher spending.

 Commercial umbrellas easily mount onto your dining sets, and you can even find certain dining sets with pre-installed umbrellas.
 Or, you can purchase freestanding umbrellas and mount them using umbrella stands.
 Customize your umbrella’s design to complement your company’s aesthetic, like by choosing the pole material or umbrella color.

 When creating your outdoor space, think about how your customers and employees will navigate the area.
 You want to avoid as much collision or interaction as possible, maintaining a 6-foot distance between people.